6 Money Savings Challenges To Improve Your Finances

 This year I decided that whenever I feel the need to buy myself something new, I put about 70% of that cost into a treat-yo-self jar.

-That’s not to say if someone wants to treat you, you should turn it down.
+That’s not to say if some people wants to treat you, you should turn it down.

 Girl you deserve to be pampered, take that gift card and get the spa treatment.
-After all, you’re saving your own money.
+After all, you’re saving your own cash.

 3. The Coupon Money Saving Challenge